"The Real Science Behind Intermittent Fasting And How It works"? Dr. David Ludwig

 It works (by having only one or two meals a day, or limiting food intake a few days a week) has attracted attention lately, including in several recent diet books.

 For those who can tolerate it, intermittent fasting may provide significant metabolic benefits, such as improved insulin sensitivity.
-In addition, fasting results in the production of ketones, considered by some a sort of superfuel for brain and body.
+In addition, fasting results in the production of ketones, considered by some sort of super fuel for brain and body.
 Of course, intermittent fasting can also save time, since you’ll make fewer meals.

 However, the evidence basis to support intermittent fasting is very limited, with virtually no long-term trials.
 And people differ greatly in their ability to tolerate fasting, so it’s critical to pay attention to your body’s responses.